per1234/wirino/README.md

   - Close Boards Manager and then open it again.
 - wirino boards don't appear in the **Tools > Board** menu after manual installation.
   - wirino requires Arduino IDE 1.6.1 or higher.
-- `The current selected board needs the core 'MegaCore:MCUdude_corefiles/MightyCore/MightyCore' that is not installed.` or `Selected board depends on 'MegaCore/MightyCore' core (not installed).` or `fatal error: Arduino.h: No such file or directory`
+- `The current selected board needs the core 'MegaCore:MCUdude_corefiles/MightyCore:MCUdude_corefiles' that is not installed.` or `Selected board depends on 'MegaCore/MightyCore' core (not installed).` or `fatal error: Arduino.h: No such file or directory`
   - You must [install the required core](#required-cores).
+  - Make sure you are using v2.0.0 or newer of the required core.
 - `cc1.exe: error: -fno-fat-lto-objects are supported only with linker plugin.`
   - You have [**Tools > Compiler LTO**](#compiler-lto) set to **Yes** but have a version of Arduino AVR Boards installed that doesn't support LTO.
 Either update to a newer version of Arduino AVR Boards or select **Tools > Compiler LTO > No**.
 - `Bootloader file specified but missing` warning while compiling when using Arduino IDE 1.6.6.